 No assembly required!

-- Onboarding Specialist – your main point of contact during onboarding.
+- Onboarding Specialist (OS) – your main point of contact during onboarding.
 As a product expert, they will be your resource for product guidance, best practices and strategies.
-You can think of your IS as your “calendar coach”!
+You can think of your OS as your “calendar coach”!

-- Localist Support Team – the Support Team provides reactive product guidance and assistance after the customer’s time with their IS has come to a close.
+- Customer Experience Team (CX) – the Localist Customer Experience Team provides reactive product guidance and assistance after the customer’s time with their OS has come to a close.
 You may also hear from Support on behalf of your IS from time to time.

-- Customer Success Manager – your CSM will be introduced after your Platform Tour and will remain as your permanent Localist contact for the entirety of your contract.
-When to contact your CSM directly: Billing, contract, change of contact, additional services and platform upgrades.
+- Customer Growth Manager (CGM) – your CGM will be introduced after your Platform Tour and will remain as your permanent Localist contact for the entirety of your contract.
+When to contact your CGM directly: Billing, contract, change of contact, additional services and platform upgrades.

 For all intents and purposes, you can connect with the Localist Team at support.localist.com/contact.

 Appointing a Platform Lead